Bus Fleet Electrification Planning Through Logic-Based Benders Decomposition and Restriction Heuristics: Problem formulation

 \subsection{Operational problem}

-For each investment period $p \in \mathcal{P}$, the operational problem is to construct a minimum-cost schedule that satisfies minimum service level requirements and can be performed using the assets allocated at the strategic level.
-A day is divided into a set of time intervals $\mathcal{T} = \{0,1,\dots,T-1\}$, viewed as the residue classes modulo~$T$, to encode the daily cyclicity of the fleet’s operations.
+In each period $p \in \mathcal{P}$, the operational problem is to construct a minimum-cost schedule that satisfies hourly service level requirements.
+Time is discretized into a set of intervals $\mathcal{T} = \{0,1,\dots,T-1\}$, viewed as the residue classes modulo~$T$ to encode the daily cyclicity of the fleet's operations.